SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 ### Why using local functions?

 With practice we will find that when we write a program often it appears that we need to use our function **only once**.
 Another often faced scenarios is when the function of interest gets too long.
 We already mentioned that when a function uses too many lines of code, the code gets hard to maintain.
 In these cases, we can be assisted by the **nested functions**.
-They present us with the possibility to declare a function within a function, which nested function can be used even once.
+They present us with the possibility to declare a function within a function, where a nested function can be used independently.
 This contributes to the function’s code as it makes it **cleaner** and **improves its readability**.
-This in turn improves the correction time if a bug is spotted later and minimizes the probability of error when changes are made on the code.
+This in turn improves the correction time if a bug is spotted later and minimizes the probability of error when changes are made to the code.

 ### Declaration of nested function